vietnd69/dst-api-webdocs/docs/api-vanilla/components/workable.md

 - `Health` - For damage when being worked on
 - `Combat` - For entities that attack when worked on

+## See also

+- [LootDropper Component](lootdropper.md) - For dropping items when work is completed
+- [Growable Component](growable.md) - For regrowth after being worked on
+- [Health Component](health.md) - For damage when being worked on
+- [Combat Component](combat.md) - For entities that attack when worked on
+- [Inventory Component](inventory.md) - For storing harvested resources

 ## Example: Creating a Workable Tree

 ```lua